larryhastings/correlate/README.md

 "keep" it immediately.
 We already know we're keeping these and it's cheaper to do that first.

-The third step is to recurse over each of the values of the *smallest* connected group of size 2 or more.
+Now that the only remaining connected groups are size 2 or more, the third step is to recurse over each of the values of the *smallest* of these connected groups.
 Why the smallest?
 It's cheaper.
 Let's say there are 50 items left in the list of matches.
 At the top are 6 match objects with the same score.
 There are two groups: one of length 2, the other of length 4.

+The important realization is that, when we perform the experiment and recurse using each of these values, we're still going to have to examine all the remaining matches we didn't throw away.
 The number of operations we'll perform by looping and recursing is, roughly, **N** • **M**, where **N** is `len(group)` and **M** is `len(matches - group)`.
-So which one is smaller, aka cheaper:
+So which one has fewer operations:

 * 2 x 48, or
 * 4 x 46?

 Obviously the first one!
+By recursing into the smaller group, we perform fewer overall operations.

 (There's a theoretical opportunity for further optimization here: when recursing, if there's more than one connected group of length 2